vstirbu/vstirbu.github.com/about.md

 You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll) -->

+I'm a Romanian living in Tampere, Finland.

+I'm software architect at [Nokia Technologies](http://company.nokia.com/en/our-businesses#nokia-technologies) where I'm working with web technologies developing front-end and back-end solutions.

+The opinions expressed here are my own.